keycloak/keycloak-community/design/application-initiated-actions.md

  We can not require the client to include a bearer token either as the auth endpoint is invoked with a web browser redirect which does not allow for adding the bearer token as a header and we do not want to include a bearer token as a query parameter.

+ ## Require Re-Authentication

+ It would also be nice to allow an Application Initiated Action to require users to re-authenticate if they are already authenticated.
+Example for an action where this would be applicable is updating the password.